 The authors estimate that the Yedoma permafrosts will, under current thawing projections, release up to 10 million tonnes (roughly 11 million tons) of organic carbon every year, much of which will be converted into carbon dioxide.

 This source of carbon dioxide emissions is occurring alongside the global spike in methane gas release.
-These permafrosts are spectacularly dangerous stores of methane, one of the three most potent greenhouse gases.
 Methane doesn’t spend anywhere near as long a time in the atmosphere as carbon dioxide; however, while it is there, it is able to absorb and re-emit far more thermal radiation, which makes it incredibly dangerous.

 As more methane and carbon dioxide are pumped into the atmosphere by the melting of the permafrost, the world will warm, precipitating even greater melting of the permafrosts.
 It's not clear if this will become a runaway effect, a so-called positive feedback cycle, but it's not exactly the sort of planetary-scale experiment we want to run to find out.